mrkaleArduinoLib/gbj_tm1637/README.md

 #### Description
 The method prints text starting from provided or default position on digital tubes without impact on radixes.
 - The method clears digits right before printing leaving radixes intact.
-- The method is suitable for displaying data, where radixes independent of them and are used for another purpose.
+- The method is suitable for displaying data, where radixes are independent of them and are used for another purpose.
 - It is a wrapper method for subsequent calling methods [printDigitOff()](#printDigitOff), [placePrint()](#placePrint), and system method *print()*.

 #### Syntax